JiangboYu13/CarND-Advanced-Lane-Lines/writeup.md

 ![polyfit1][polyfit1]
 ![polyfit2][polyfit2]
 #### 4. The line sanity checking and smoothinng
-The sanity check process is defined in function `sanityCheck` in `pipeline_code.ipynb`.
+The sanity check process is defined in function `sanityCheck(...)` in `pipeline_code.ipynb`.
-It first choose more than 10 points equually seperated in y-direction from left polyfit and obtain the pamameters for lines perpendicular to each point respectively.
-Then find the intersection points between right polyfit and the perpendicular lines.
-Find the distance between points left polyfit and right polyfit in pair and calculate the standard deviation.
-Polyfit lines with standard deviation less than 50 are regarded reasonable.
+It first choose more than 10 points equally seperated in y-direction from left polyfit line and obtain the pamameters for lines perpendicular to each of these points respectively.
+Then find the intersection points between right polyfit line and the perpendicular lines.
+Following this I need to find the distance between points on left polyfit and right polyfit in pair and calculate the standard deviation.
+Polyfit lines pair with standard deviation less than 50 are regarded reasonable.

 The smoother is defined as a class `Lines` in `pipeline_code.ipynb`.
 This class has following attribute:
-- _line_queue
-- _queue_size
-- _bad_frame_count
+- `_line_queue`: a deque to store previous detected valid polyfit lines
+- `_queue_size`: define the max length of queue.
+- `_bad_frame_count`: keep track of the number of successive invalid lines.
-When add new polifit lines, it will first perform sanity checking.
+When add new polifit lines (using `Lines.addLine(...)` method), it will first perform sanity checking.
+If valid, reset `_bad_frame_count` to 0 and  push new polyfit lines (left and right pair) to the back of queue.
+If _queue_size is reached, pop line pair in front.
+If invalid, increase `_bad_frame_count` by 1.

+`Lines.avgLine()`  will return averaged line pair if `_line_queue` is not empty and `_bad_frame_count` less than 10.
+Otherwise, return `[None, None]`
 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in function `measure_curvature_real(...)` in `pipeline_code.ipynb`.